selner/job_scooper_v4/README.md

 Then update config.ini values for your notification email address and output folder path.
 That's it!
 [Run Jobs Scooper](../wiki/Running-Jobs-Scooper) and let it do the work for you.

+##Power Up Your Results!
+If you're looking at job listings across many sites, Job Scooper has some built-in features to make that work much easier:
+* **Automatic duplication detection:**  if the same job is posted on multiple sites, job scooper automatically marks all but the first one as duplicates so you don't waste time reviewing the same job again.
+* **Filter to title-only matches for the keywords:**  The majority of sites do not support filtering your search to match only the job title.
+One of the best features of Job Scooper is that it let's you filter to title-only matches for any site, regardless of whether the site supports it or not!
+* **Filter out jobs you've already reviewed**
+* **Exclude specific companies automatically**
+* **Exclude particular job title matches automatically**

+That's just the start of [what Jobs Scooper can do...](../../wiki).

+## Running Jobs_Scooper
 To run Jobs Scooper, type:
 ``/usr/bin/php "main/runJobs.php" -all -days 3 -ini myconfig.ini``